-The impacts of the COVID-19 pandemic, or a similar public health crisis, on our business, customers, suppliers, employees, markets and financial results and condition are uncertain, evolving and dependent on numerous unpredictable factors outside of our control, including:
+The impacts of public health crises on our business, customers, suppliers, employees, markets and financial results and condition are uncertain and dependent on numerous unpredictable factors outside of our control, including:

-- The duration and impact of a global economic recession or depression that could reduce demand and/or pricing for our products; - Disruptions to our business and supply chain (and the business and supply chains of our customers) in connection with the sourcing of materials, equipment and engineering support, and services from geographic areas impacted by the public health crisis, including disruptions caused by illnesses, quarantines and restrictions on people's ability to work, office and factory closures, disruptions to ports and other shipping infrastructure, border closures, and other travel or health-related restrictions; - · Delays or limitations on the ability of our customers to make timely payments;
+- The duration and impact of a global economic recession or depression that could reduce demand and/or pricing for our products; - Disruptions to our business and supply chain (and the business and supply chains of our customers) in connection with the sourcing of materials, equipment and engineering support, and services from geographic areas impacted by the public health crisis, including disruptions caused by illnesses, quarantines and restrictions on people's ability to work, office and factory closures, disruptions to ports and other shipping infrastructure, border closures, and other travel or health-related restrictions:

-- Governmental actions to limit exposure to and spreading of such infectious diseases, such as travel restrictions, quarantines and business shutdowns or slowdowns, facility closures or other restrictions; - Deterioration of worldwide credit and financial markets that could limit our ability to obtain external financing to fund our operations and capital expenditures or to refinance our existing indebtedness; - Potential asset impairments, including goodwill, intangible assets, investments and other assets; - Complexities related to our employees temporarily working from home as well as increased cyberrelated risks due to our employees working from home; - Challenges with reopening our offices, including implementing a hybrid model of working from home or the office, establishing appropriate office safety protocols, maintaining our corporate culture, and continuing to attract, retain and motivate our employees; - · Potential failure of our computer systems or communication systems; and - Investment-related risks, including difficulties in liquidating investments due to current market conditions and adverse investment performance.
+- · Delays or limitations on the ability of our customers to make timely payments; - Governmental actions to limit exposure to and spreading of such infectious diseases, such as travel restrictions, quarantines and business shutdowns or slowdowns, facility closures or other restrictions; - Deterioration of worldwide credit and financial markets that could limit our ability to obtain external financing to fund our operations and capital expenditures or to refinance our existing indebtedness; - Potential asset impairments, including goodwill, intangible assets, investments and other assets; - Increased cyber-related risks due to hybrid working models and increased remote working; - Challenges with implementing and managing a hybrid model of working from home or the office, establishing appropriate office safety protocols, maintaining our corporate culture, and continuing to attract, retain and motivate our employees; - · Potential failure of our computer systems or communication systems; and - Investment-related risks, including difficulties in liquidating investments due to current market conditions and adverse investment performance.

-There can be no assurance that any decrease in sales resulting from the COVID-19 pandemic or a similar public health crisis will be offset by increased sales in subsequent periods.
-Even after the COVID-19 pandemic or a similar public health crisis has subsided, we may continue to experience materially adverse impacts to our business as a result of its global economic impact, including any recession, economic downturn or increased unemployment that has occurred or may occur in the future.
+There can be no assurance that any decrease in sales resulting any public health crisis will be offset by increased sales in subsequent periods.
+Even after any public health crisis has subsided, we may continue to experience materially adverse impacts to our business as a result of its global economic impact, including any recession, economic downturn or increased unemployment that has occurred or may occur in the future.
 An extended period of global supply chain and economic disruption could materially affect our business, results of operations, access to sources of liquidity and financial condition.